 According to the CDC, more than 100 million adults in the United States are living with diabetes or prediabetes.
 They note that in 2015, 30.3 million Americans, or close to 10 percent of the population, had diabetes.
 Of that amount, the ADA estimates 7.2 million didn’t know they had it.

 The CDC’s annual report shows that diabetes diagnoses for Americans age 18 and older are increasing, with new diagnoses occurring at about 1.5 million per year.
 Those numbers were equal for men and women.

 Causes and risk factors

 The risk of developing type 2 diabetes increases as you get older.
-You’re also more likely to get it if you’ve had gestational diabetes or prediabetes.
+You’re also more likely to develop it if you’ve had gestational diabetes or prediabetes.
 Other risk factors include being overweight or having a family history of diabetes.

 - Native Americans

-- Hawaiian/Pacific Island Americans
+- Hawaiian/Pacific Islands Americans

 Blindness is a common diabetes complication.
 Diabetic retinopathy, in particular, is the most common cause of blindness among people with diabetes.
 It’s a leading cause of vision loss among working-age adults, according to the National Eye Institute.